Boulanger Brass Sputnik Flush Mount

 Manufacturer: Société Anonyme Boulanger, Liège, Belgium.

-Other versions: Also exists in a version with 10 lamps.
-Ccompletely made in chromed metal or in brass.
+Other versions: This Boulanger brass sputnik flush mount also exists in a version with 10 lamps.
+Completely made in chromed metal or in brass.
 Also made as a chandelier, but they are all round of course.
 Can be used as a wall lamp.
 Some people use it as a table lamp.
 Table lamps on a standard and floor lamps were also produced.

 Unfortunately, not much is known about the company.
 S.A.
 Boulanger is famous for the large amount of lamps the company produced that are designed by Gaetano Sciolari.
 S.A.
 Boulanger ended business somewhere in the early 1980s.
 There is nothing to be found in the Belgian Official Journal about the company/factory.
 The journal goes back to 1983.
 The company is not to be confused by the other Boulanger company from Belgium: Les Ateliers Boulanger NV from Brussels.